 In this blog post, I’m going to take you through what SharePoint site designs and site scripts are, how you can create, deploy, maintain and use them for provisioning sites from many different places, and give you new ideas on how you can and should be taking advantage of them.

 The Office 365 external sharing settings have been a hot topic in many conversations lately.
-I have also got to work with those, and in this blog post, I’ll tell you how to programmatically disable external sharing for a single Office 365 Group and its SharePoint site.
+I have also got to work with those, and in this blog post, I’ll tell you how to programmatically disable external sharing for a single O365 Group and its team site.

 Microsoft Graph Teams operations can be used for all kinds of cool stuff related to Teams.
 Because I’ve had so much fun playing around with those, I figured I’d show you a couple of examples of how you can utilize those operations in a SPFx web part, and provision a Team for an existing Office 365 Group.